New Mexico Department of Energy, Minerals, and Natural Resources

-The New Mexico Energy, Minerals and Natural Resources Department (EMNRD) is a state agency in New Mexico tasked with managing and protecting the natural and energy resources of New Mexico.
+The New Mexico Energy, Minerals and Natural Resources Department (EMNRD) is a government agency in the state of New Mexico tasked with managing and protecting the natural and energy resources of New Mexico.

 The Department is led by the cabinet secretary of energy, minerals and natural resources.
 The cabinet secretary is appointed by the governor, with the approval of the New Mexico Senate, to serve at his/her pleasure.
-The current cabinet secretary is Sarah Cottrell Propst, appointed by Governor Michelle Lujan Grisham on December 14, 2018.
+The current cabinet secretary designate is Melanie A. Kenderdine, appointed by Governor Michelle Lujan Grisham on Apr 29, 2024, pending Senate confirmation in 2025.
+Kenderdine was confirmed by the New Mexico State Senate on March 10, 2025.

 History

 The New Mexico Energy, Minerals and Natural Resources Department was created in 1987 by the enactment of the Energy, Minerals and Natural Resources Department Act.
 The Act merged the Energy and Minerals Department and the Natural Resources Department into a single, unified entity.

 The mission of EMNRD is to protect, manage, conserve and oversee the responsible use of the state’s natural resources.
 EMNRD is charged with: